Daniel-KM/Omeka-plugin-Translations/README.md

 The translations themselves can be created with a tool like [poedit], or [lokalize], or any other compliant software or online service.

+This module has been integrated in the module [Multilanguage], so it can be removed if you use it.

 Installation
 ------------